TheOdinProject/curriculum/doc/mac_setup.md

 $ rails db:seed
 ```

 We pull in the lesson content from the Odin [curriculum repository](https://github.com/TheOdinProject/curriculum) on Github.
-We have created a rake task for this to make it easy.
+We have created a rake task to do this easily.
 ```
 $ rake rake curriculum:update_content
 ```

 ## Running the app locally
-You can now run the app on your local machine :tada:
+You can now run the app on your local machine.

 start the server
 `$ rails server`